-As the ideal $I(V_T^{K80})$ is prime because $V_T^{K80}$ is an irreducible variety, the equality in terms of varieties is obtained by taking radical. \end{proof} Actually, the answer to Question 1 would require working with the variety $V_T$ of the tripod evolving under general Markov instead of $V_T^{K81}$.
-However we will see in Corollary \ref{cor_subgrup} that can work on the intersection from submodels.
-Note that a set of generators for the ideal of $V_T$ is unknown (the problem of giving a set of generators is known as the Salmon conjecture \cite[Conjecture 3.24]{ASCB2005}) so we could have not made the computations from the general Markov model directly.
+We first study tripod trees and obtain the following result that gives a positive answer to Question 1. \begin{lema} If $T$ is the tripod tree, the intersection $V_T^{K81}\cap \LL^{K80}$ is an irreducible variety which coincides with $V_T^{K80}$.
+Moreover, we have the following equality in terms of ideals of the ring $R=\mathbb{C}[\{p_{x_1\dots x_n}\mid x_1,\dots,x_n\in \Sigma\}]$: $I(V_T^{K81})+I(\LL^{K80})=I(V_T^{K80})$. \end{lema} \begin{proof} In Appendix \ref{sec:app1} we prove the equality of ideals by using Macaulay2 \cite{M2} and the computation done in Small Phylogenetic trees webpage \url{https://www.coloradocollege.edu/aapps/ldg/small-trees/} (see \cite{Smalltrees}).
+From this, the intersection $V_T^{K81} \cap \mathcal{L}^{K80}$ is equal to $V_T^{K80}$ and, in particular, it is irreducible. \end{proof} Actually, the answer to Question 1 would require working with the variety $V_T$ of the general Markov model on $T$ instead of $V_T^{K81}$.
+However, we will see in Corollary \ref{cor_subgrup} that one can work on the intersection from submodels.
+It is worth noting that even for the tripod, a generating set for the ideal $I(V_T)$ remains unknown (the problem of giving a set of generators is known as the Salmon conjecture \cite[Conjecture 3.24]{ASCB2005}), so we could not have performed the computations from the general Markov model directly.